Wide Seated Fold II Pose

 Upavishta Konasana B

 Please feel free to download the “Wide Seated Fold II Pose” (Upavishta Konasana B), and give to your students as a handout.
-For more downloadable handouts, take a a look at my Yoga Teacher Class Handouts Kit.
+It’s just one of 200+ yoga class handouts in my Yoga Class Handouts Kit.

 Right Click To Download My Yoga Card For Free